 Two common requirements for excellence in leadership when companies are experiencing change:

-- The first involves ensuring that leadership teams are clear on their current mandate and that they are open to reviewing this regularly.
+- The first involves ensuring that leadership teams are clear on their current mandate and that they are open to review this regularly.

 - The second involves leadership teams connecting with each other on a regular basis about the change process and what appears to be emerging in the business.
 What we often see is teams carrying on in the same fashion as before, which doesn’t serve them or the system.